mdxtoc/qtpi/docs/qtpi_description.md

   	There used to be a function *qbit_state* which gave you a string representation of a qbit's internal state.
 Useful for diagnostic printing, I thought.
 Then I realised it allowed the program to branch on whether a pair of qbits are entangled or not, by comparing the results of *qbit_state* on them.
 Horror!

-  	Not all is lost: there's *qval* which gives a *qstate*, there's the *outq* channel which accepts a *qstate*, and the `-verbose qsim` switch on Qtpi allows you to watch the simulation in any case.
+  	Not all is lost: there's *qval* which gives a *qstate*, there's the *outq* channel which accepts a *qstate*, and the `-verbose qsim` switch on Qtpi allows you to watch the simulation in detail.

-  	If you define a library function with a non-classical parameter, please make it the *last* parameter and don't deliver a functional result.
+  	Since qtpi is in the public domain, you can modify `library.ml` to define new library functions.
+If you define one with a non-classical parameter, please make it the *last* parameter and don't deliver a functional result.
 This is to stop partial application baking-in access to qbits.

   	This is a restriction on the implementation of the language.
 Not sure how to police it ... especially if I allow downloadable libraries.
 Hmm.